This conversation on ways to make the most of rainy summer days was sponsored by Budget Saver.

 Go on a scavenger hunt

-Make a list of items around the house for the kids to find, and send them on a mission to be the first to collect them all.
+Make a list of items around the house for the kids to find (or download a printable indoor scavenger hunt here), and send them on a mission to be the first to collect them all!

 To make a scavenger hunt more challenging for older children you can use clues to describe the item they would find.
 For example, have them find: something you read (a book), something you wear on your feet (socks), something frozen and delicious (Twin Pops), etc…